heroku/log-iss/README.md

 An example submitter to log-iss is [log-shuttle](http://log-shuttle.io/).

-Currently log delivery is best-effort.
-It can be reasonably assumed that if log-iss receives a `POST` with log data and the backend TCP connection is healthy that the `POST`ed message(s) will be delivered.
-There is a finite in-memory buffer that is used when the backend TCP connection is unavailable.
+Log delivery is synchronous, with a five second timeout.
+If log-iss is unable to write `POST`ed messages to the backend TCP connection within the timeout it will respond with status 504.

-Upon receiving `SIGTERM` log-iss will stop ingesting logs and respond to all `POST`s with responses having status 503.
+Upon receiving `SIGTERM` or `SIGINT` log-iss will stop ingesting logs, respond to all `POST`s with responses having status 503, wait for pending deliveries to drain, then exit.

 ## Configuration